 Our skin naturally contains hyaluronic acid – a strong humectant that attracts water.
 Therefore, many popular dermal fillers (Restylane®, Juvederm® and Teosyal®) contain Hyaluronic acid.
 Dermal fillers are also used for enhancing facial features

-Indications for face fillers?
+Indications for Face Fillers?

 Dermal fillers maybe used for anti-ageing (wrinkles and folds), enhance and define facial features.

 Plastic surgeons have creative and artistic abilities.
-They must have a ‘double vision.’
+They must have a ‘double vision.